-With wide-open views out your tent door that make you feel truly one with nature, this camp in the heart of the game-rich Khwai Private Reserve has been completely revamped to upgrade the interiors and service level while maintaining its intimate and relaxed simplicity.
-Eight traditional tents on raised wooden platforms have a king-size bed (which can be converted to two twins), writing desk, en suite bathroom with indoor and outdoor showers, and private viewing deck surveying the shimmering grasslands, including a popular elephant and zebra grazing area.
-Design and decor blend a touch of old-world English heritage with African-inspired artistry.
+With wide-open views out your tent door that make you feel truly one with nature, this camp in the heart of the wildlife-rich Khwai Private Reserve has been completely revamped to upgrade the interiors and service level, while maintaining its intimate and relaxed simplicity.
+Eight traditional tents on raised wooden platforms have a king-size bed (which can be converted to two twins), a writing desk, an en suite bathroom with indoor and outdoor showers, and a private viewing deck surveying the shimmering grasslands, including a popular elephant and zebra grazing area.
+Design and decor blend a touch of Old World English heritage with African-inspired artistry.
 The broader redesign includes the extension of the outside deck to create a larger lounge and dining space, sheltered under thatch.
 The firepit area has been enhanced to provide an even more inviting opportunity to sit around the crackling logs, gin and tonic in hand, surrounded by the sounds of the night and spray of stars overhead.
-The pool area has also been enlarged, improving this unexpected game-viewing platform.
+The pool area has also been enlarged, improving this unexpected wildlife-viewing platform.

 Know Before You Go

 Whether you're preparing for your upcoming safari or just want to learn more about Botswana, be sure to check out these useful resources.
 Learn about African animals and habitats, browse helpful packing tips, and read inspirational travel stories that will bring the wilds of Africa close to your heart.